CORS and the Access-Control-Allow-Origin response header

 Given these constraints, some web servers dynamically create

 Access-Control-Allow-Origin headers based upon the client-specified origin.
 This is a workaround for CORS constraints that is not secure.
+We'll show you how this can be exploited later.

 The pre-flight check was added to the CORS specification to protect legacy resources from the expanded request options allowed by CORS.
 Under certain circumstances, when a cross-domain request includes a non-standard HTTP method or headers, the cross-origin request is preceded by a request using the